chevere/xr-docs/introduction/why-xr.md

 ## Why xrDebug and not X?

 Any tool exists as a better fit depending on your use case and needs and only a fool will limit to just one debugger.
 We believe that it all depends on your context what suits best, we built the following comparison tables to enable you to easy understand where xrDebug fits best.

-With PHP software you always have plenty alternatives and that's all what matters, that we embrace a language where we can take so many different choices.

 ### Spatie Ray